pratikalladi/cs225-final-project/README.md

 * Test Case 13: checks validity of flight routes and whether invalid are rejected

 * Test case 14: check graph construction and getNeighbors()

+* Test case 15: check graph size on a small dataset